-The Spring Equinox 2020 is about to happens.
-Here you can get event celebration time, dates, images, wallpapers, rituals, and more about Spring Equinox.
+The Spring Equinox 2021 is about to happen on March 20.
+Equinox has its own unique identity for celebration time, dates, images, wallpapers, rituals, and more about Spring Equinox and Autumnal Equinox.
 The Spring or Vernal refers to Spring season that comes after Winter season and before Summer.
 In the other hand the definition of spring varies according to the local climate, culture and customs.
 In Spring season the days becomes longer and weather gets warmer in the temperature zone.
 Because the Earth tilts its orbital plane around the Sun.
 It is the season when flowers blooms and plant grow.

 Equinox is the instant of time when the plane of earth’s equator passes through the center of the sun.
 This occurs twice each year around 20th march and 23rd September.
 In other words it is the moment in which the sun is directly above the equator.

 Equinox is derived from Latin word which means “equality of day and night”.
 On the day of an equinox daytime and nighttime have similar but not quite equal lengths.
 This has everything to do with the way our planet moves.
 Earth’s axis is tilted at a 23.5 degree angle relative to the plane of its orbit around the sun.

 An equinox marks the exact moment when the sun enters an imaginary line in the sky.
 This invisible ring around the Earth sits directly above the equator.
 Scientist called this ring the Celestial equator.
 It is a line the sun only crosses twice a year, on the spring and autumn equinoxes.
 Due to that solar angle, every region of our planet will experience close to 12 hours of daylight and 12 hours of darkness.(Technically the daytime is going to last a few minutes longer than the nighttime)